apache/incubator-graphar-website/community/committers/nominating-a-committer.md

  <Brief description and links of ${Candidate_Full_Name}'s contributions>

-I think making him a ${committer or PPMC member} will be a recognition of his outstanding work for GraphAr.
+I think making him/her a ${committer or PPMC member} will be a recognition of his outstanding work for GraphAr.
 So, I am happy to call VOTE to accept ${Candidate_Full_Name} as an GraphAr ${committer or PPMC member}.

 Voting will continue for at least 72 hours or until the required number of votes is reached.